Big News For Big Soddy Creek Bridge . . . It’s Finished and Open !

-Left: November 11, 2013 – the south tower is complete.
+Below: November 11, 2013 – the south tower is complete.
 A volunteer heading out after a long day gives a sense of scale.

 Above: Top of the rim.
 Lumber, netting, scaffolding, steel parts, steel cables, tools – everything – started the long journey to the build site from this staging point over 445 feet higher than the creek bed.

-Left: A load of lumber is ready for the 90 foot drop to the next staging area.
+Above: A load of lumber is ready for the 90 foot drop to the next staging area.

 Elevation 1155′ AMSL